-Installing Terminal in Panel To install the PV300 Micro in a panel:
+Install Terminal in Panel

+Follow these steps to install the PV300 Micro in a panel.

 - Disconnect all electrical power from the panel before making cutout. - Make sure area around the panel cutout is clear. - Take precautions so that metal cuttings do not enter any components already installed in panel. - Failure to follow this warning may result in personal injury or damage to the panel components. - 1.
-Cut an opening in the panel using the panel cutout provided with the terminal.
-Remove sharp edges or burrs. - 2.
-Make sure the sealing gasket is properly positioned on the terminal (as shown below).
+Cut an opening in the panel by using the panel cutout template provided with the terminal and remove sharp edges or burrs. - 2.
+Make sure the sealing gasket is properly positioned on the terminal.

 This gasket forms a compression type seal.
 Do not use sealing compounds.

 - 3. Place the terminal in the panel cutout. - 4.
-Install the 4 self-locking nuts, hand tight.
+Install the four self-locking nuts, and tighten hand tight.

 5. Alternately tighten the self-locking nuts until the terminal is held firmly against the panel.

-Tighten the nuts to a torque of 10 inch-pounds.
+6. Tighten the nuts to a torque of 1.13 Nm (10 lb-in).

 Do not overtighten.

-Mounting nuts must be tightened to a torque of 10 inch-pounds to provide a proper seal and to prevent potential damage to the terminal.
+Mounting nuts must be tightened to a torque of 1.13 Nm (10 lb-in) to provide a proper seal and to prevent potential damage to the terminal.
 Allen-Bradley assumes no responsibility for water or chemical damage to the terminal or other equipment within the enclosure because of improper installation.
-A properly installed terminal has a small gap between the bexel and enclosure.
+A properly installed terminal has a small gap between the bezel and enclosure.